 June 25 - June 27, 2023 Kansas City, MO

 The Dismantling Systemic Barriers to Student Success Conference is a convergence of the former Student Financial Wellness Conference and the Closing the Achievement Gap Conference with the addition of exciting expanded content.
 This new conference will debut and join the Assessment, Persistence, and Data Analytics Conference and First-generation Student Success Conference.
 Conference programming will foster important dialogue to uncover pervasive barriers and prompt strategic change in institutional approaches for serving students and advancing outcomes.

-For more information on the 2022 NASPA Virtual Conferences on Student Success in Higher Education, please visit this website.
+For more information on the 2023 NASPA Conferences on Student Success in Higher Education, please visit this website.

 Learning Outcomes and Themes

 Identify systemic institutional barriers thwarting academic and co-curricular success for students across institutional types

 - What evidence-based practices and training opportunities are available to staff, faculty, and senior administrators to recognize and remove institutional systemic barriers affecting student performance and outcomes?

 - Which institutional policies and procedures are perpetuating systemic barriers for students and what approaches exist to modify prohibitive structures and inequities?